JakubTabor/Convolutional_Neural_Network/README.md

 # Next I add hidden layer with this same parameters as my first layer and then pool layer with size (2, 2)
 # Thats all my convolutional layers, now i need to "flatten" them, because they need to fit to my whole network, so i add "Flatten layer"
 # Now I add additional "Dense layer" with (128 neurons and activation relu" and "output layer" with "one neuron" and "activation sigmoid"
+# Then I need to compile my model with "optimizer adam", "loss will be binary_crossentropy" because i have binary output and "metrics will be accuracy"